 - Make arrangements for children and pets

-One Day Before Your Procedure
+One Day Before Your Deep Plane Facelift

 The day before your procedure, make sure you have everything in place for a smooth and comfortable recovery.
 If you anticipate you’ll be extremely anxious prior to your surgery, you can ask your doctor to prescribe you a relaxing medication ahead of time.
 However, it’s important that you don’t take any new medicines before consulting your surgical team first.